pl3onasm/AADS/algorithms/dynamic-programming/matrix-chain-mult/README.md

 <br />

-${\color{darkseagreen}\text{\Large Top-down}}$
+$\Large{\color{darkseagreen}\text{Top-down}}$

 This approach seeks to preserve the top-down strategy of the ${\color{peru}\text{recursive}}$ brute force solution, but also to avoid recomputing the same subproblems over and over again.
 It does this by storing the solutions to the subproblems in a table as soon as they are computed, and checking this table to see if the solution is already available before computing anything.
 This strategy is called ${\color{peru}\text{memoization}}$: we keep a memo of each solution to a subproblem, and use this memo instead of recomputing the solution again when we encounter the same subproblem.
 Using this approach, the running time of the algorithm drops to $\mathcal{O}(n^3)$.

 Implementation: [MCM - Top-down DP](https://github.com/pl3onasm/Algorithms/tree/main/algorithms/dynamic-programming/matrix-chain-mult/mcm-2.c)

 <br />

-${\color{darkseagreen}\text{\Large Bottom-up}}$
+$\Large{\color{darkseagreen}\text{Bottom-up}}$

 The bottom-up approach is similar to the top-down approach, but does not use recursion, and works the other way around: it does not start with the original problem and recursively breaks it down into smaller subproblems until it reaches the base case, but it actually starts from the base cases and gradually builds up from there to the original problem.
-The subproblems are thus solved in order of ${\color{peru}\text{increasing}}$ ${\color{peru}\text{subchain length}}$, so that at each step all subsolutions needed to solve the current subproblem are readily availabe.
+The subproblems are thus solved in order of ${\color{peru}\text{increasing subchain length}}$, so that at each step all subsolutions needed to solve the current subproblem are readily availabe.
 This is achieved by maintaining a table, where the solution to each subproblem—its minimal cost in terms of scalar multiplications—is stored in a bottom-up fashion.
 The solution to the original problem is then the solution to the last subproblem in the table.
 The running time of this approach is also in $\mathcal{O}(n^3)$.

 If we also want to return an optimal parenthesization, and not only the minimal cost, we need to keep track of the optimal split point for each subproblem.
 We can do this by maintaining an extra table for each choice of an optimal split point $k$, which is then used to reconstruct the optimal parenthesization after the minimal cost has been computed.
 Note that such an optimal parenthesization is not necessarily unique, but the total cost of the chain multiplication will be the same for all optimal parenthesizations.